SamEpp/WTBF/projectEvolution.md

 **Figure 1: A snapshot/screenshot in time when we were in the midst of our "exploratory" approach to Wikipedia text mining.**

 Once we figured out the first stage of text mining, we progressed onward toward our next challenge: integrating the code different teammates had worked on individually.
 This in itself turned out to be fairly straightforward.
 However, through testing a variety of ISBN codes, we ran into a diversity of Wikipedia-related errors we weren't expecting that hadn't appeared when building the Wikipedia in isolation.
-Through an intensive debugging process, we determined that
-## SAM IS A BOSS AND I NEED HER TO TELL ME EXACTLY WHAT SHE FIXED.
-PREFERABLY WITH EXAMPLE CODE.
-THANKS BAE
+Through an intensive debugging process, we determined that we had misread the Wikipedia API and one of the 3 lines of code we had at the base of our program was wrong.
+Below is a picture of the incorrect code, and correct code.
+The difference is, one calls the summary of a

 ### Cleaning it up...
 After writing a working script that takes an ISBN as input and returns a map with the book's locations plotted on it, our next step was to handle all common errors in a way such that the code continued running when it couldn't find one of the locations, and at least returned the information it did find.
 Once the errors were handled, our next goal became reducing the number of times the text mining failed and produced the message we had just created: "Location was not found on Wikipedia."